kafji/terong/rs/README.md

-This directory hosts 1 project:
+This directory hosts these projects:

-  1. [Terong](./terong), a KVM switch software.
+- [Terong](./terong), a KVM switch software.